Skip to content

 Is It Hard to Get Into LaGrange College?
 Acceptance Rate & Requirements

-Based in Lagrange, Georgia, LaGrange College admits a majority of applicants, with an acceptance rate of roughly 62%.
-The school reports a graduation rate of roughly 44%.
+Based in Lagrange, Georgia, LaGrange College offers a realistic path to admission, with roughly 62% of applicants receiving an offer.
+The graduation rate is roughly 44%.

 Can I Afford It?